ansible/awx/docs/docsite/rst/administration/management_jobs.rst

 You can review or set a schedule for cleaning up expired OAuth2 tokens by performing the same procedure described for activity stream management jobs.
 See :ref:`ag_mgmt_job_schedule` for detail.

-You can also set or review notifications associated with this management job the same way as described in :ref:`ag_mgmt_job_notify` for activity stream management jobs, and refer to :ref:`ug_notifications` in the |atu| for more detail.
+You can also set or review notifications associated with this management job the same way as described in :ref:`ag_mgmt_job_notify` for activity stream management jobs, and refer to :ref:`ug_notifications` for more detail.

 Cleanup Expired Sessions